delventhalz/advent-of-code-2023/README.md

 npm run generate <directory name>
 ```

+If run with `go`, the generated files will be named after the problem you are
+solving.

-The headers in the JavaScript files will be populated with references to the day
+The headers in the JavaScript files are always populated with references to the
-and year of the upcoming Advent of Code problem (i.e. tomorrow).
-You may want to
+day and year of the upcoming Advent of Code problem (i.e. tomorrow).
+You may
-manually adjust if that isn't valid for the problem you are working on.
+want to manually adjust if that isn't valid for the problem you are working on.

 ### 2. Fetch Puzzle Input